oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/Compile.md

    - This code defines case classes and traits for compiling scripts, contracts, and projects, as well as compiler options for the Alephium project.
 2. What license is this code released under?
    - This code is released under the GNU Lesser General Public License, either version 3 or any later version.
-3. What is the relationship between this code and the `alephium` project?
+3. What is the relationship between this code and the `oxygenium` project?
-   - This code is part of the `alephium` project, as indicated in the copyright notice at the top of the file.
+   - This code is part of the `oxygenium` project, as indicated in the copyright notice at the top of the file.